neuroergoISAE/FlickersOnTop/README.md

 No need to code !
 You define flickers and place them in the interface.
 The flickers can be displayed on top of any interface or with a black background for pyschopysics experiments. 🧑‍🔬
 It provides [Lab Streaming Layer (LSL)](https://github.com/sccn/labstreaminglayer) integration.

 🧠 It was developped in the [Human-Factors department](https://personnel.isae-supaero.fr/neuroergonomie-et-facteurs-humains-dcas?lang=en) of ISAE-Supaero (France) by the team under the supervision of [Frédéric Dehais](https://personnel.isae-supaero.fr/frederic-dehais/).

+📚 You can cite our work using the DOI on top or in the [`CITATION.cff`](https://github.com/ludovicdmt/FlickersOnTop/blob/main/CITATION.cff) file.

 ⚠️ This project is still under-development and this is a beta version.
 If you experience some issue/bug, you can share it with us in the [GitHub issues webpage](https://github.com/ludovicdmt/FlickersOnTop/issues) and we would be very happy to work on it !
 It can also be used to suggest further improvements.